Uprising for Change (Afghanistan): Creation

 On 31 May 2017, a car bomb exploded in central Kabul near embassies and the presidential palace, killing 100 people.
 An anti-violence vigil started the following day, on 1 June, with the participation of 25 civil society organisations.
-A protest march took place on 2 June, during which six of the protestors were killed by Afghan security forces.
+A protest march took place on 2 June, during which six of the protesters were killed by Afghan security forces.
 In the evening, tents were set up in protest against the new killings.

-On 3 June, some of the protestors proposed the name Uprising for Change (Rastakhez-e Taghir) as a broad name for the protests.
+On 3 June, some of the protesters proposed the name Uprising for Change (Rastakhez-e Taghir) as a broad name for the protests.

 Leadership and membership

 In the early phases of the June protests, numerous groups and individuals coordinated without a centralised leadership.
 Two of the main groups involved included Khorasanian, a cultural association of young Tajiks aiming to remove words of Arabic and Pashto origin from Dari, and Jombesh-e Guzar (Transition Movement), a group involved in party politics and related to Jamiat-e Islami.
 Members of the Enlightenment Movement came to the tents and publicly declared opposition to the police attacks, but "avoided" public signs of participation during the days that followed.
 On 21 June 2017, one of the Uprising for Change leaders, Barna Salehi, stated the Uprising for Change had a 45-member central committee and several sub-committees.
 The groups and individuals were mostly Tajiks, while describing their aims as "all ethnicities against the government".